veena1306/MemoryLeaks/CPP_MemoryLeaks/readme.md

         -> Data stored in this memory may overflow into sorrounding area.
         -> Leads to loss of data or worse, program crash.
         -> use standard library containers, because these manages storing of data automatically.
+        -> with buffer overflow program has undefined behaviour.

+   Buffer Overflow(Heap) :-

+        -> //gives exception, heap exception detected

+   Dangling Pointers :-

+     -> if memory adress is in heap, that means memory is allocated with new.once we are done with the memory, we delete the pointer.but after deleting the memory the address still remains in the pointer.
+     -> so the pointer continues to point to the memory address which is no longer valid because we have deleted it.
+     -> this type of pointer which points to invalid memory is called invalid memory.
+     -> This can cause two problems :-
+            -> double deleting a pointer causes undefined behaviour.most of the time program may crash.
+            -> we may use the pointer without knowing its dangling.

+  Avoiding dangling pointers :-

+      -> assign nullptr immediately after deleting it.
+      -> if the pointer is accessed again it will cause an access violation.
+      -> deleting a nullptr is not an error, it treats it as no operation